Pppp1116/content-license-policy/README.md

 - Use forks, mirrors, or gists to circumvent non-commercial restrictions;
 - Strip attribution or watermarks in a fork or mirror;
-- Re-license the content under a different license.
+- Re-license the Content under a different license.

 ---

-## 8. Member Content and License to the Owner
+## 9. Member Content and License to the Owner

-### 8.1.
+### 9.1.
 Member Ownership

 Members retain ownership of their own original content (e.g., discoveries, test results, guides) posted in the Official Discord or contributed to the repository.

-### 8.2.
+### 9.2.
 Member License to the Owner

-By posting Member Content in the Official Discord or contributing it to this repository, you grant the Owner a **perpetual, worldwide, non-exclusive license** to:
+By posting Member Content in the Official Discord **“The PCs Secret”** or contributing it to this repository, you grant the Owner a **perpetual, worldwide, non-exclusive license** to:

 - Use, modify, compile, and integrate the Member Content into the Project;
 - Publish and redistribute it as part of the Project or related projects;